ingkebil/development/security/README.md

 ## Passwords

 Passwords are everywhere.
-It's still the preffered way to authenticate across a broad set of areas from databases, online sites, servers, tools etc. What makes a strong password is usually correlated with how difficult it is for a human to remember and deal with.
+It's still the prefered way to authenticate across a broad set of areas from databases, online sites, servers, tools etc. What makes a strong password is usually correlated with how difficult it is for a human to remember and deal with.
 This is why we have...

 ### Password managers